 We take them for a ride in the chair and count their teeth, so they get used to having us look in their mouth.
 Our team knows not to push the limits of your child’s comfort level, but if he or she is receptive, Dr. Bartels will perform an exam to see if their oral development is on track.

 These visits are also an opportunity for you to provide guidance and answer your questions about issues like thumb-sucking and bottle feeding.

 What does children’s dentistry involve?

-Once your little one is old enough to cooperate, it is time to implement routine dental exams and dental cleanings.
+Once your little one is old enough to cooperate, it is time to incorporate routine dental exams and dental cleanings at our Jonesboro dental office.
 Dr. Bartels monitors your child’s oral health to make sure there are no early signs of orthodontic conditions.
 He will also regularly monitor the health of their teeth and make sure that home care is on track.
 If improvements are necessary, he will review different techniques with you to help your child do a thorough job of brushing and flossing.